-The candidate has the responsibility to prepare and review the documentation that is submitted, except for evaluation letters.
+The candidate has the responsibility to prepare, review, and submit all required documentation and materials, except for evaluation letters.
 However, the list provided by the candidate for external evaluators should be included in the package.
 When this documentation is complete, and in the proper format, the candidate will sign a statement that it is both accurate and complete.

 Should the candidate fail to meet the deadlines established by the Unit for submission of the required documentation, consideration of promotion and/or tenure may be delayed until the following year.
 However, if such a delay would have the effect of violating the maximum time of employment for an untenured Faculty member, the Faculty member will receive a letter of non-reappointment.